ebmdatalab/openpath-pipeline/data_sources/README.md

 This folder contains code for anonymisation of raw source data.

-Given input data in a variety of row-oriented formats, one month per file, convert it such that all raw test result values are aggregated to "within range", "under range", "over range", a variety of error codes indicating that the range could not be computed (for example, because we currently don't consider children for reference ranges; or because a value was non-numeric).
+Given input data in a variety of row-oriented formats, container one month of data per file, convert it such that all raw test result values are aggregated to "within range", "under range", "over range", or a variety of error codes indicating that the range could not be computed (for example, because we currently don't consider children for reference ranges; or because a value was non-numeric).

 To run the cornwall processor, for example: